B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 • Asciminib (Scemblix)

-Targeted therapy may be used as a first-line treatment for B-ALL, or it may be used in combination with chemotherapy or stem cell transplantation.
+Targeted therapy may be used as a first-line treatment for B-cell ALL (B-ALL), or it may be used in combination with chemotherapy or stem cell transplantation.

 Immunotherapy

 Immunotherapy is a type of treatment that boosts the body’s own immune system to fight cancer.
-Immunotherapy is still under investigation for the treatment of B-ALL, but it has shown promising results in some clinical trials.
+Immunotherapy is still under investigation for the treatment of B-cell ALL (B-ALL), but it has shown promising results in some clinical trials.

 Management of B-ALL

-In addition to treatment, patients with B-ALL also need to be managed for the side effects of treatment and other complications of the disease.
-Some common complications of B-ALL include:
+In addition to treatment, patients with B-cell ALL (B-ALL) also need to be managed for the side effects of treatment and other complications of the disease.
+Some common complications of B-cell ALL (B-ALL) include:

 • Infection